Charity launches Grief Run Clubs to connect those who have lost loved ones

 The first run will take place on January 27 at Runlimited on Baker Street, with the second scheduled for February 18 at the Running Room on Battersea Park Road.

-TV and radio presenter Jenni Falconer is taking part in the event for the charity.
+TV and radio presenter Falconer backed the launch of the Grief Run Clubs and is also taking part in the marathon for the charity.

 She said: “I absolutely love running and from personal experience, it comes with significant physical and mental benefits.
 When I run my mind feels clear, any stress eases and it’s as if the weight lifts off your shoulders.